 Are you planning any marathon gaming sessions during Spring Break Week?
 Be careful!
 After hours of gaming, most lucky gamers go away with a headache or sleep deprivation.
 Other gamers are not so lucky and end up hospitalized or dead.

-A medical condition called Deep Vein Thrombosis (DVT) is increasing in incidence from people’s sedentary lifestyles due to computer working, TV and film viewing, and gaming.
+A medical condition called Deep Vein Thrombosis (DVT) is increasing in incidence from people’s sedentary lifestyles due to computer working, binge-watching, and gaming.
 DVT is a blood clot that develops in one of the deep veins in the body, usually in the leg or lower torso.
 DVT can lead to serious complications if the clot breaks off into the bloodstream.
-If this happens, it can enter the lungs causing a blockage known as a pulmonary embolism, which can be fatal if the circulating clot is large.
+When this happens, it can enter the lungs causing a blockage known as a pulmonary embolism (PE), which can be fatal if the circulating clot is large.

-Although DVT is not directly caused by playing video games, it can occur after sitting immobile for a long stretch of time, something most video game players are guilty of.
-It’s very important for gamers to take a break from playing at least once every hour.
-Avoid sitting in the same position for hours at a time no matter what you’re doing.
+Although DVT is not directly caused by playing video games, it can occur after sitting immobile for a long stretch of time, which most video game players are guilty of doing sometimes.
+Gamers as young as 12 years old have suffered from DVT after hardly moving for hours.
+So it’s very important to take regular breaks from game playing, and avoid sitting in the same position for hours at a time no matter what you’re doing.